gl-inet/docs/docs/setup/first-time_setup.md

-# Getting start with GL.iNet Router
+# Getting Start with GL.iNet Router

 ###1.
 Power on the router